ryxtor/ryxtor/README.md

 > ## About me

 - 🔭 My interests are: Programming, Technologies, Videogames, Piano, Pop and pop/rock music.
-- 🌱 I'm currently working as a Full-Stack web developer at Stayfi.
+- 🌱 I'm currently working as a Software Developer at StayFi.
 - 📫 How to reach me: lucasbonnefon@outlook.com
 - 😄 Pronouns: He/Him.
 - ⚡ Fun fact: Space smells like seared steak.